awsdocs/amazon-opensearch-service-developer-guide/doc_source/migration.md

 1. Choose **Mapped users**, **Manage mapping**\.

-1. Add the domain ARN of your personal IAM user or role in the appropriate field\.
+1. Add the domain ARN of your personal IAM role in the appropriate field\.
 The ARN takes one of the following formats:

    ```
    arn:aws:iam::123456789123:user/user-name